MittisBootloop/esp32_nesemu_wemosmini/README.rst

 This is the quick and dirty port of Nofrendo, a Nintendo Entertainment System emulator (original by Espressif, https://github.com/espressif/esp32-nesemu).
 I've added (even more dirty) multi Rom support and a little Menu with sound-, fullscreen- and brightness-settings.
-Fullscreen can cause graphical glitches and it still lacks sound.
+Fullscreen can cause graphical glitches and it has bad sound.

+ESP32+Display+Battery in a NES Controller: https://youtu.be/-xrElh8Uz_s

 Warning
 -------